bottlerocket-os/bottlerocket-core-kit/.github/ISSUE_TEMPLATE/package.md

 ---
-name: Bug report - Bottlerocket image
+name: Bug report - Bottlerocket package
 about: Let us know about a problem with Bottlerocket
 labels: status/needs-triage, type/bug
 ---